|

 foundations of socialism and lay the basic guidelines for further

-cemented the principle of the Communist Party’s leading role.
-The
+cemented the principle of the communist party抯 leading role. the

 constitution also set out the basic economic principles of